- 4 Aug 2017

 Seven things you need to know about Scottish Apprenticeships

-2. Scotland’s Apprenticeships system is flexible.
+1. Scotland’s Apprenticeships are flexible.

-- with experience of care has also been extended up to the age of 29.
+- with experience of care up to the age of 29

 3. Employers influence the design and priorities of the skills, training and employability system in Scotland.